MountStats/StudWiseFracPol/README.md

 # StudWiseFracPol
 code for Darssan et al
-We provide a hypothetical data, a pseudo Stata code and a pseudo R code
+We provide data, Stata and R code